Bon Dimanche: supporting the agroecological transition of the dairy industry

 • A partner sales department: managing orders from a multitude of local suppliers requires more time than going through the chain's central purchasing department.
 In order to accelerate the listing of local products, department managers expect their suppliers to provide operational assistance in the management of commercial relations, from order taking to invoicing, including the scheduling of events.

-That's why Bon Dimanche has developed and markets a tailor-made offer designed specifically for the organic network.
+That's why Bon Dimanche has developed and markets a tailor-made offer designed specifically for the organic food network.

-Bon Dimanche proposes an original solution: micro-dairies
+Bon Dimanche offers an original solution: micro-dairies

 Micro-dairy enables local production of dairy desserts